 Navalny for the Win

 At Journeys in Film, we are committed to educating the next generation to be globally competent and socially active by harnessing the power of film.
-As such, we create free curriculum guides and discussion guides for films.
+We create free curriculum guides and discussion guides for films.
 Last year, we released a 6 Lesson Plans for Summer of Soul.
 Summer of Soul was the 2022 Oscar winner for Best Documentary Feature Film.
 Now, another Oscar winner is coming to Journeys in Film.

 We are proud that we’re representing the Best Documentary Feature in back-to-back years with Summer of Soul and Navalny and see the value of both films for educational purposes.